Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

 How to Write a “Why Do You Deserve This Scholarship?”
 Essay

 When you are applying for scholarships (or college admissions), you’ll find many scholarships that require essays.
 These essays can vary, but you’ll come across certain prompts multiple times.
 One of the most common prompts you’ll see is why do you deserve this scholarship?
 The specific phrasing of the prompt may change from scholarship to scholarship, but the gist of the question is about why the scholarship committee should award you the scholarship.

-Before we get into tips for how you can write a winning “why do you deserve this scholarship” essay, we’ll tell you why scholarships ask this essay question.
+Before we get into tips for how you can write a winning “why do you deserve this scholarship” essay, we’ll tell you why scholarship committees ask this essay question.

 Don’t miss: Scholarships360’s free scholarship search tool

 What is the scholarship selection committee looking for in this essay?

 This is actually really simple: the scholarship committee is looking to identify the most deserving student for the scholarship.
 This is why it is important to take some time to research the specific scholarship opportunity, as well as the organization that is funding the scholarship.
 You will likely find some clues on the scholarship website to illuminate what the scholarship opportunity is all about.

 How to write a “Why do you deserve this scholarship” essay in 4 steps